debugferro/challenge/README.md

 - `docker-compose build` and
 - `docker-compose up` to start it all.

-Now you can access the server at `http://localhost:4000` Remember to run `docker-compose down` after using it.
+Now you can access the server at `http://localhost:4000`.

+Remember to run `docker-compose down` after using it.

+PS: Make sure you have the port `5432` free.

 ## ❓ How to use it?